Cleveland Clinic logo

 Peritonsillar Abscess

 A peritonsillar abscess is a pus-filled pocket that forms near one of your tonsils.
 It’s usually a complication of tonsillitis and is often caused by the same bacteria that cause strep throat.
-Symptoms include severe pain, swollen tonsils and swollen lymph nodes.
-Treatments include needle aspiration and tonsillectomy.
+Symptoms include severe throat pain, swollen tonsils and trouble opening your mouth.
+Treatments include antibiotics and draining the abscess.

-A peritonsillar abscess is a swollen, pus-filled pocket that forms near one of your tonsils.
-It’s usually quite painful and can make it difficult to open your mouth.
+A peritonsillar abscess — also called quinsy — is a swollen, pus-filled pocket that forms near one of your tonsils.
+It’s often a complication of tonsillitis but can also occur on its own.
+It usually causes an extremely painful sore throat and can make it hard to open your mouth.

 Advertisement